hippiehunter/dblbook/src/common/project.md

 **Part 1: Client management**

-1.  **Client creation routine**: Write a routine called `CreateClient` that accepts client details (client ID and client name) as arguments and assigns these details to a fields<!--Should this be just "fields"?
-Or are we talking about alpha fields?--> in a common, along with an initial balance of 0.
+1.  **Client creation routine**: Write a routine called `CreateClient` that accepts client details (client ID and client name) as arguments and assigns these details to fields in a common, along with an initial balance of 0.

 2.  **Display client routine**: Write a routine called `DisplayClient` that takes the stored details from an external common and uses `Console.WriteLine` to display these details in a meaningful way.